Darvareh-AI/darvareh-python/README.md

 print(response.choices[0].message.content)

-## Replace:
-MODEL_NAME
-with the model available in your Darvareh dashboard.
+Replace MODEL_NAME with the model available in your Darvareh dashboard.

-## Image Generation
+Image Generation

 Example:

 from openai import OpenAI